-The new system is for any businesses in the building & construction industry who use contractors during all or any phases of the building process.
+The new system is for any businesses in the building & construction industry that use contractors during all or any phases of the building process.
 This relates to both residential and commercial building projects.
-The type of business structure of the business is irrelevant here i.e. the system applies to sole traders, companies, trusts, partnerships etc.
+The type of business structure of the business is irrelevant here i.e. the system applies to sole traders, companies, trusts, partnerships, etc.

 Who doesn’t have to report?